Fresh Figs: When They’re in Season, How to Pick Ripe Ones, and a 3-Ingredient Appetizer

 Selecting The Perfect Fruit

 Look for fruit that is slightly soft to the touch with no surface breaks in the skin.
 Because figs fully ripen on the tree and are then harvested, the day you purchase them is really when they are ready to eat.
 A fresh fig should have the texture of a ripe peach.
 Seeing clear sap coming through the stem of the fig is perfectly fine, and usually indicates the fruit is at its sweetest and ripest.
 Avoid fruit that looks shriveled or has a milky liquid oozing from the stem.
-Figs are usually packed in mesh plastic containers containing about 8-10 pieces so be sure to check the fruit at the bottom of the container for freshness.
+Figs are usually packed in mesh plastic containers containing about 8 to 10 pieces, so be sure to check the fruit at the bottom of the container for freshness.

 Storing

-“A fig waits for no one!”
+“A fig waits for no one.”
 Figs won’t last long at room temperature, so it’s best to consume them right away.
 If you must store them, remove the figs from their container, place in a shallow bowl in a single layer, and store in the refrigerator where they will keep for several days.
 Rinse under cool water before eating or cooking, but avoid rinsing the fruit before refrigerating.
 Chilling does take away from their flavor so it’s recommended to eat them straight from the market.

 Varieties

 The most common variety of fig is the Black Mission, which was named for the mission fathers who planted the fruit along the California coast.
 This variety is a deep purple color that darkens to black when dried.
-Other varieties include Alma, Celeste, Kadota and Brown Turkey, to name a few.
+Other varieties include Alma, Celeste, Kadota, and Brown Turkey, to name a few.

 How To Eat Fresh Figs